chocolatey/choco-wiki/ChocolateyFAQs.md

 Excellent question, deserving of a full page - [[Default Install Reasoning|DefaultChocolateyInstallReasoning]]

 ###What kind of package types does chocolatey support?

-* Binary Packages - Tools/Applications - This is 98% of the chocolatey packages - most are pointers to the real deal installers / zips.
+* Binary Packages – Installable/portable applications – This is 98 % of the chocolatey packages – most are pointers to the real deal installers/zips.
-* Powershell Command Packages - Packages that have the suffix **.powershell** will install powershell scripts as commands for you to call from anywhere.
+* Powershell Command Packages – Packages that have the suffix **.powershell** will install powershell scripts as commands for you to call from anywhere.
-* Development Packages - Packages that have the suffix **.dev**.
+* Development Packages – Packages that have the suffix **.dev**.
 For instance [dropkick.dev](http://nuget.org/list/packages/dropkick.dev).
-* Coming soon - Virtual Packages - Packages that are like a category, and you just want one package from that category.
-[Read more ...](https://github.com/ferventcoder/nugetpackages/issues/30)
+* Coming soon – Virtual Packages – Packages that are like a category, and you just want one package from that category.
+[Read more …](https://github.com/ferventcoder/nugetpackages/issues/30)

 <a name="AppVsTool" />
 ###What distinction does chocolatey make between an application and a tool?